-Benefit Description You pay Family planning In-Network Out-of-Network A range of voluntary family planning services, limited to: Voluntary sterilization for women (See Surgical procedures Section 5(b) Surgically implanted contraceptives Injectable contraceptive drugs (such as Depo provera) Insertion and removal of Intrauterine devices (IUDs) Diaphragms and fitting of diaphragms Note: We cover oral contraceptives under the prescription drug benefit.
-Contraceptive counseling on an annual basis Nothing 100% Voluntary sterilization for men (See Surgical procedures Section 5(b)) Genetic counseling Note: We cover oral and injectable contraceptives under the prescription drug benefit Not covered: Reversal of voluntary surgical sterilization Genetic counseling Interruption of pregnancy unless the life of the mother is at risk primary care physician (PCP) \$25 copayment Tier 1 premium-designated specialist \$50 copayment Non-designated specialist \$75 copayment All charges.
-50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Infertility services In-Network Out-of-Network COVERED: Diagnosis and treatment of infertility, except for the Reproductive services listed as Not Covered: 20% after deductible has been met 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Not Covered: The services listed below are not covered as treatments for infertility or as alternatives to conventional conception: Assisted reproductive technology (ART) and assisted insemination procedures, including but not limited to: Artificial insemination (AI); In vitro fertilization (IVF) Embryo transfer and Gamete Intrafallopian Transfer (GIFT); - Zygote Intrafallopian Transfer (ZIFT) Intravaginal insemination (IVI), - Intracervical insemination (ICI), - Intracytoplasmic sperm injection (ICSI) All charges.
-All charges
+Benefit Description You pay Family planning (cont.)
+In-Network Out-of-Network Voluntary sterilization for men (See Surgical procedures Section 5(b)) Note: We cover oral and injectable contraceptives under the prescription drug benefit \$25 copayment per PCP visit \$50 copay for Tier 1 premium- designated specialist; \$75 copay for non-designated in-network 50% of the Plan allowance and any difference between our allowance and the billed amount (after deductible has been met) Not covered: All charges All charges Reversal of voluntary surgical sterilization Genetic testing and counseling Infertility services In-Network Out-of-Network Diagnosis and treatment of the cause of infertility 20% after deductible has been met 50% of the Plan allowance and any difference between our allowance and the billed amount (after deductible has been met) Not Covered: All charges All charges The services listed below are not covered as treatments for infertility or as alternatives to conventional conception: • Assisted reproductive technology (ART) and assisted insemination procedures, including but not limited to: • Artificial insemination (AI), In vitro fertilization (IVF) Embryo transfer and Gamete Intrafallopian Transfer (GIFT), Zygote Intrafallopian Transfer (ZIFT) • Intravaginal insemination (IVI), Intracervical insemination (ICI), Intracytoplasmic sperm injection (ICSI), - Intrauterine insemination (IUI) •Services, procedures, and/or supplies that are related to ART and/or assisted insemination procedures • Cryopreservation or storage of sperm (sperm banking), eggs, or embryos . donor eggs or sperm